Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/creating-a-one-on-one-interactive-video-meeting-web-tool-using-agora.md

 const remote = document.getElementById('remote');
 ```

-The next step is to create a join function that will connect us to Agora.
+The next step is to create a join function connecting us to Agora.

 ```js
 const join = async () => {